How A Grid System Works

 The third possible inverter solutions are power optimisers, which are a variance of the string inverter and the micro inverter.
 All these technical solutions can create a great solar system.

-Ask your authorised LG Energy Partner for advice on which of these inverter solutions offer the most suitable solution for you.
+Ask your authorised Energy Partner for advice on which of these inverter solutions offer the most suitable solution for you.
 Quality inverter/micro inverter solutions include Fronius, SMA, Solaredge and Enphase brands.

 Today houses with grid-connected solar systems